rohanmahy/ietf-drafts/mahy-dispatch-immi-content/draft-mahy-dispatch-immi-content.md

 end-to-end encryption between IM systems was never deployed commercially.

 There are now several vendors prepared to implement MLS.
 In order to enable interoperable messaging conveyed "inside" MLS application messages, some additional specification and some minor changes are required.
 Also, the expectation of what constitutes basic features common across multiple IM systems has grown.
 It would be beneficial to provide an interoperable format for these additional features as well.
 Most of these features can be implemented using a profile which describes how to use already-defined URIs, message headers, and MIME types.

-This proposal assumes that MLS clients can advertise MIME types they support and that MLS clients can determine what MIME types of required to join a specific MLS group.
-A companion proposal defines two MLS extensions which meets this requirement.
+This proposal assumes that MLS clients can advertise MIME types they support and that MLS clients can determine what MIME types are required to join a specific MLS group.
+A companion proposal [@!I-D.mahy-dispatch-immi-mls-mime] defines two MLS extensions which meets this requirement.
 It would allow implementations to define groups with different MIME type requirements and it would allow MLS clients to send extended or proprietary messages that would be interpreted by some members